dragontamer/AESRand/README.md

 Design Principles
 -------

 1. AESRound-based.
-Every x86 CPUs for the past 5, maybe 10, years can execute not only a singular "aesenc" instruction (AES Encode Round)... but they can also execute them incredibly quickly: at least one per cycle.
+Every x86 CPUs since Intel Westmere (2010) and AMD Bulldozer (2011) can execute not only a singular "aesenc" instruction (AES Encode Round)... but they can also execute them incredibly quickly: at least one per cycle.
 AMD Ryzen / EPYC CPUs can even execute them TWICE per cycle if they are independent.
 With a latency